 And based on what we're seeing, it all seems to be true.

-And he's a former Eastern District of New York, U.S. attorney, rose through the ranks.
+And he's a former Eastern District of New York U.S. attorney, rose through the ranks.

-David Schoen, the guy I mentioned moments ago, was the 2015 whistleblower, and he met with General uh Inspector General Michael Horowitz.
+David Schoen, the guy I mentioned moments ago, was the 2015 whistleblower, and he met with General Inspector General Michael Horowitz.

-We expect that report and several FBI officials to actually discuss Weissman in 2015.
+In a couple of weeks, we expect that report and several FBI officials to actually discuss Weissman in 2015.

-And Schoen says he's never been a member of a political party, and he told uh Sarah Carter that his concerns about Weissman is not about politics, but Weissman's egregious actions in previous cases.
+And Schoen says he's never been a member of a political party, and he told Sarah Carter that his concerns about Weissman is not about politics, but Weissman's egregious actions in previous cases.

 Lie.